A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Acknowledgements

 \section{Acknowledgements}

-E.D.\ acknowledges the support of the Austrian Science Fund (FWF) through grants V662, F65, Y1292, as well as P35359.
-G.B.\ and R.R.\ acknowledge the support of GNAMPA (INDAM).
-R.R.\ acknowledges support from the PRIN project \emph{PRIN 2020: ``Mathematics for Industry 4.0"}. \EEE { }
+E.D.\ acknowledges the support of the Austrian Science Fund (FWF) through grants 10.55776/V662, 10.55776/F65, 10.55776/Y1292, as well as 10.55776/P35359. \EEE G.B.\ and R.R.\ acknowledge the support of GNAMPA (INDAM).
+R.R.\ was also supported by the PRIN project \emph{PRIN 2020: ``Mathematics for Industry 4.0"}.
+The authors would also like to thank the two anonymous referees for several very stimulating and helpful suggestions, which have led to improvements in the results and in their presentation.